 - “Make thousands of dollars per month, up to $65,000 per year.”

-Of course, it didn’t take long for the refund requests and complaints to start rolling in.
-In January of 2017, the Better Business Bureau stepped in after they received 60+ complaints to try and get a response out of them.
+Of course, it didn't take long for the refund requests and complaints to start rolling in.
+In January of 2017, the Better Business Bureau stepped in after receiving 60+ complaints to try and get a response out of them.

-They never got one and neither did all those people asking for their money back…
+They never got one and neither did all the people asking for their money back…